VROOM-Project/vroom/docs/API.md

 - deprecated keys are crossed out
 - `cost` values in output are the one used in the optimization objective (currently equal to `duration`)
 - a "task" is either a job, a pickup or a delivery

+# Solving mode

+## Default VRP

+The default solving mode takes as input the description of a vehicle routing problem and outputs a set of routes matching all constraints.

+## Plan mode

+Activated using `-c`, this mode aims at choosing ETA for all route steps.
+It takes the same input format augmented with a description of the expected route for each vehicle.
+All constraints in input implicitly become soft constraints.
+The output is a set of routes matching the expected description while minimizing timing violations and reporting all constraint violations.

 # Input